-This notice shall be prominently posted in writing at the place where bid tabulations are posted.
+This notice shall be prominently posted in writing at the place where bid tabulations are posted and by electronic posting.

-C. Any person with a perception of being adversely affected by the award of a bid by the School Board or the recommendation of the Director of Purchasing or other responsible employee of the School Board shall file with the Director of Purchasing as agent for the School Board a notice of protest in writing within 72 hours after the posting of the bid tabulations or after receipt of the notice of the School Board decision or intended decision, whichever occurs first, and shall file a formal written protest within ten (10) days after the date he or she has filed the notice of protest.
+C. Any person who is adversely affected by the award of a bid by the School Board or the recommendation of the Director of Purchasing or other responsible employee of the School Board shall file with the Director of Purchasing as agent for the School Board a notice of protest in writing within 72 hours after the posting of the bid tabulations by electronic posting, and shall file a formal written protest within ten (10) days after the date he or she has filed the notice of protest.
 With respect to a protest of the specifications contained in an invitation to bid or in a request for proposals, the notice of protest shall be filed in writing within 72 hours after the receipt of notice of the project plans and specifications or intended project plans and specifications in an invitation to bid or request for proposals, and the formal written protest shall be filed within ten (10) days after the date the notice of protest is filed.
 Failure to file a notice of protest or failure to file a formal written protest shall constitute a waiver of proceedings under Chapter 120, Florida Statutes.
 The School Board may, in its discretion, waive any procedural irregularity or defect in procedures so long as any opposing party is not materially prejudiced by such waiver.
+Saturdays, Sundays, and state holidays shall be excluded in the computation of the 72-hour time periods provided by this paragraph.